otsob/posemir/posemir/README.md

 # PoSeMir Discovery

-Contains point set algorithms for repeated pattern discovery in music.
+Contains point-set algorithms for pattern matching and discovery in music.

 ## References